particle-iot/docs/src/content/reference/device-os/firmware.md

 *Enterprise Only*

-When updates are disabled, an attempt to send a firmware update to the device will result in the `System.updatesPending()` function returning `true`
+When updates are disabled, an attempt to send a firmware update to the device will result in the

+`System.updatesPending()` function returning `true`

+### System.enableUpdates()

+Enables firmware updates on this device.
+Updates are enabled by default when the device starts.

+Calling this function marks the device as available for updates.
+When updates are enabled, updates triggered from the cloud are delivered to the device.
+When updates are disabled, firmware updates are not delivered to the device unless forced.

 ### System.updatesEnabled()